apollographql/federation/RELEASING.md

 #### Bump version and tag release

 1. `npx lerna version --no-push --force-publish=\* "$FEDERATION_RELEASE_VERSION"`[^lerna-version]
-    1. `git show --pretty="" --name-only HEAD` to see the files in the commit
+    - `git show --pretty="" --name-only HEAD` to see the files in the commit
-    1. `git --no-pager tag --points-at HEAD` to see the tags that were created
+    - `git --no-pager tag --points-at HEAD` to see the tags that were created
 1. `git push --follow-tags origin` to push the version bumps & tags created by lerna in the previous step
 1. `APOLLO_DIST_TAG=next npm run release:start-ci-publish`[^publishing]
 1. `open https://app.circleci.com/pipelines/github/apollographql/federation?filter=mine` to approve publishing to NPM
-    1. There will also be a message posted to #team-atlas in slack that has a link to the approval job
+    - There will also be a message posted to #team-atlas in slack that has a link to the approval job
-1. `npm view @apollo/subgraph versions` to ensure the version that was just published shows up in the NPM registry
+1. Spot-check a few of the versions in NPM to ensure the packages were published correctly
+   - `npm view @apollo/composition@next`
+   - `npm view @apollo/subgraph@next`
+   - `npm view @apollo/gateway@next`
+   - `npm view @apollo/query-planner@next`

 #### Merge the release PR